 So the first thing to do is check how much space you have above the window for valances or cornices, and to the sides for stack back.

 In many situations the amount of space isn't ideal, and you'll often have to compromise in order to use your preferred drape design.

-My preference is always for floor length drapes, but country windows can be an exception.
-Because they are small, often rectangular as shown in the illustration, having the drapes finish three or four inches below the sill can be an attractive treatment.
+My preference is always for floor length drapes, but country window treatments can be an exception.
+Because they are small, often rectangular as shown in the illustration, having the drapes finish three or four inches below the sill can be an attractive solution.

 Poles or rods are my preferred option in many situations.
 They are especially useful if you don't have very much room above the window.